Eastern forest–boreal transition: Flora

 The flora in this ecoregion varies considerably based on soil conditions and elevation.
 These mixed forests are distinct from the deciduous forests south of the Canadian Shield and the cooler boreal forests to the north.

 Conifer swamp

-Conifer swamps occur in areas that are seasonally flooded.
+Conifer swamps occur in areas of seasonal flooding.
 Trees can be very dense or sparse; mats of sphagnum moss cover the ground.
 Black spruce (Picea mariana) and tamarack (Larix laricina) are the predominant tree species.
 Where the soil is not saturated year round grows northern white cedar (Thuja occidentalis).
 Speckled alder (Alnus incana) grows around the edges of these swamps and red spruce (Picea rubens) and white pine (Pinus strobus) grow on higher, drier ground.

 Lowland conifer forests

 Lowland conifer forests occur on flats, low ridges, and knolls near bodies of water.
 They are dominated by balsam fir (Abies balsamea) and red spruce (Picea rubens), although white pine (Pinus strobus), red pine (Pinus resinosa) and jack pine (Pinus banksiana) and paper birch (Betula papyrifera) also occur.
 The ground is often stony with little vegetation.